JESUSAMM/Unraveling-the-Enigma-of-Mounting-Dead-Forensic-Evidence/Evidence_Container_Type/Splitted_Raw_Evidence.md

 - Keeping track of segmented images and maintaining their chain of custody can be more complex than working with a single raw image.
 - Care must be taken to ensure that no data is lost or altered during the segmentation process.

-### Tools for Working with Splitted Raw Evidence

-- Various file archiving tools can be used for segmentation, such as 7-Zip, WinRAR, or TAR.